seveibar/pgknexlove/README.md

 # pgknexlove

 Don't you love postgres + knex?
-Now love it even more with an easy wait to create temporary databases for unit tests, automatic singleton, an initial connection test, and standard environment variables defaults (POSTGRES_HOST, etc.).
+Now love it even more with an easy way to create temporary databases for unit tests, automatic singleton, an initial connection test, and standard environment variables defaults (POSTGRES_HOST, etc.).